Frequently Asked Questions at the Museum and Memorial

 Yes, strollers are permitted everywhere except for the Liberty Memorial Tower.

-The Over There Café is open every day the Museum is open until 3 p.m. and serves a variety of delicious sandwiches, salads, soups and more.
+The Over There Café is open until 3 p.m. every day the Museum and Memorial is open and serves a variety of delicious sandwiches, salads, soups and more.

 Yes, guided tours are available for school groups and groups of 15 or more who arrange their visit in advance.
 Learn more about group tours.

-Does the Museum offer any accommodations for hearing-impaired visitors?
+Does the Museum and Memorial offer any accommodations for hearing-impaired visitors?

-With a touch of a button, all videos throughout the Museum are closed captioned.
+With a touch of a button, all videos throughout the Museum and Memorial are closed captioned.
 To locate the buttons, ask a volunteer or staff member during your visit.
-Assistive listening devices are also available for programs occurring in the Museum's J.C.
+Assistive listening devices are also available for programs occurring in the Museum and Memorial's J.C.
 Nichols Auditorium.

-Does the Museum offer any accommodations for visually-impaired visitors?
+Does the Museum and Memorial offer any accommodations for visually-impaired visitors?

-Visitors can access a "Touch" Gas Mask Bag that contains real WWI artifacts from the Museum's non-accessioned collections.
+Visitors can access a "Touch" Gas Mask Bag that contains real WWI artifacts from the Museum and Memorial's non-accessioned collections.
 The objects are meant to be touched, held and explored to gain a better, more personal understanding of the past.
-To incorporate this feature into your visit, simply ask a volunteer or staff member upon arrival to the Museum.
+To incorporate this feature into your visit, simply ask a volunteer or staff member upon arrival.

 No, admission is not required to visit the Edward Jones Research Center, shop at the Store or eat at the Café.